Barack Obama citizenship conspiracy theories: Born in Kenya

 Some opponents of Obama's presidential eligibility claim that he was born in Kenya and was therefore not born a United States citizen.
 Whether Obama having been born outside the U.S. would have invalidated his U.S. citizenship at birth is debated.
 Political commentator Andrew Malcolm, of the Los Angeles Times, wrote that Obama would still be eligible for the presidency, regardless of where he was born, because his mother was an American citizen, saying that Obama's mother "could have been on Mars when wee Barry emerged and he'd still be American."
-A contrary view is promoted by UCLA Law Professor Eugene Volokh, who has said that in the hypothetical scenario that Obama was born outside the U.S., he would not be a natural-born citizen, since the then-applicable law would have required Obama's mother to have been in the U.S. at least "five years after the age of 14", but Ann Dunham was three months shy of her 19th birthday when Obama was born.
+A contrary view is promoted by UCLA Law Professor Eugene Volokh, who has said that in the hypothetical scenario that Obama was born outside the U.S., he would not be a natural-born citizen, since the then-applicable law would have required Obama's mother to have been in the U.S. at least "five years after the age of 14", but it was three months before Ann Dunham's 19th birthday when Obama was born.

 Obama's paternal step-grandmother's version of events

 An incorrect but popularly reported claim is that his father's stepmother, Sarah Obama, told Anabaptist Bishop Ron McRae in a recorded transatlantic telephone conversation that she was present when Obama was born in Kenya.

 The McClatchy newspapers gave an explanation of how the story about Obama's step-grandmother began.
 The tape is cut off in the middle of the conversation, before the passage in which she clarifies her meaning: "'Obama was not born in Mombasa.
 He was born in America,' the translator says after talking to the woman. ...
 Another response later says, 'Obama in Hawaii.
 Hawaii.
 She says he was born in Hawaii.'"

-Sarah Obama shed more light on the controversy in a 2007 interview with the Chicago Tribune.
-In the interview, Obama's paternal step-grandmother stated that six months after Barack Obama Sr. and Ann Dunham were married, she received a letter at her home in Kenya announcing the birth of Barack Obama II, who was born August 4, 1961.
+Sarah Obama shed more light on the controversy in a 2007 interview with the Chicago Tribune, in which she stated that six months after Barack Obama Sr. and Ann Dunham were married, she received a letter at her home in Kenya announcing the birth of Barack Obama II, who was born August 4, 1961.

 In a June 2012 interview at her Kenyan home, Sarah Obama was asked: "Some people want to believe that the president was born in Kenya.
 Have these people ever bothered you or asked for his birth certificate?"
 Her response was: "But Barack Obama wasn't born in Kenya."